causalvis/causalvis/README.md

 	- widget.js: Python backend for Causalvis, executes data pre-processing where necessary, and manages sending and receiving data from front-end visualization

 - lib/ *- custom files for Causalvis listed below*
-	- react.js: import compiled react components from /lib and render in Jupyter, manage sending and receiving data from Jupyter
+	- react.js: imports compiled react components from /lib and render in Jupyter, manages sending and receiving data from Jupyter

 /stories *- manages storybook for quick testing of components in dev mode, no Jupyter installation necessary*